linguisticmind/search-in-subs/README.md

               %{timecode_end_raw}
                      Closing timecode as it appears in the SRT file.

-              %{text_raw}
+              %{text_tall}
                      Subtitle text as it appears in the SRT  file.
 Formatting tags such as <i></i> are removed.

               %{text_long}
-                     Like %{text_raw}, but with newlines replaced with spaces.
+                     Like  %{text_tall},  but with newlines replaced with spa‐ ces.

               %{text_abbr}
-                     Like  %{text_raw}, but only showing the first line of the subtitle.
+                     Like %{text_tall}, but only showing the first line of the subtitle.

 EXIT STATUS
        0      Success.
 No  errors  have  occured,  and at least one match was found.

        1      A general error has occured.